 How to get from Aswan to Abu Simbel and explore the temple of Ramses II on a day trip

-Then you are not alone.
-Abu Simbel is one of the many highlights in Egypt (click for my list of the 20 best tourist attractions).
-The iconic rock temple with its colossal statues of Ramses II. from 1264 BC was relocated by the UNESCO starting from 1964 and originally served as a lasting monument to commemorate the victory at the Battle of Kadesh.
-Sadly it is not exactly easy to reach.
+Then you are not alone!
+Abu Simbel is one of the many fascinating highlights in Egypt (click for my list of the 20 best tourist attractions).
+The ancient rock temple with its colossal statues of Ramses II. from 1264 BC was relocated by the UNESCO starting from 1964 after the construction of the Aswan High Damn that would have inundated the monument.
+Originally served as a lasting monument to commemorate the victory at the Battle of Kadesh.
+Sadly Abu Simbel is not exactly easy to reach.

-In fact, a day trip to Abu Simbel could easily cost you 600 US-Dollar per person.
-This is why I compiled this guide to show you all the alternatives.
+In fact, a day trip to Abu Simbel could easily cost you 300 US-Dollar per person.
+This is why I compiled this guide to show you all the alternatives for seeing the world famous ruins.
 The distance between Aswan and Abu Simbel is 280 kilometers, and you got three ways to cover it: By car, by plane or on a cruise ship (there are no trains in this area).
 If you want to make sure, this is for you, do read my proper guide to Abu Simbel with tons of pictures (& how it looks like inside).
 Also, don’t forget to check out my guide on what to wear in Egypt.

 Let’s discuss the pros and cons, eh?